-- Eye sores confirmed by an eye exam
+- eye inflammation (uveitis) confirmed by an eye exam

-A pathergy test involves a doctor inserting a small, clean needle into the skin of the forearm.
+In a pathergy test, a doctor inserts a small, clean needle into the skin of the forearm.
 A positive result is given if a small, red bump forms 1 to 2 days after the needle has been inserted.

 Behçet's is a lifelong condition, but most people with the disease can live full and productive lives, according to the American Behçet's Association.

 Medication can relieve pain, control symptoms, and it may help reduce the frequency and severity of flares.